amckennafoster/nbidata/docs/upload/upload.md

 <a href="https://raw.githubusercontent.com/nantucketbiodiversity/NBIdigitalrepo/master/docs/assets/images/uploadFlow.jpeg">![Flow chart showing upload decision making process](https://raw.githubusercontent.com/nantucketbiodiversity/NBIdigitalrepo/master/docs/assets/images/uploadFlow.jpeg "Upload process chart"){:height="90%" width="90%"}</a>

 ## Digital Object Identifier
-If the researcher submitted a report that already has a DOI, enter it here.
-This is unlikely.
+Ignore this.
+This field is for documents or data that are already assigned a DOI by a publisher.

 ## Publication date
-Use the report date unless it was officially published elsewhere (and you added a DOI above).
+Use the report date.
 If there is no date on the report, use February 15 and the year following the grant year.
-For example, if the report is for a 2016 grant and there is no report date, use 2017-02-15.
+For example, if the report is for a 2016 grant and there is no report date, use 02-15-2017.

 ## Title
 Use the title of the report.
+If publishing data seperately, title the data with "Data for [insert report title]"

 ## Authors
 Fill in the names in the proper format.
 The Wrangler should have looked up ORCIDs for each author already so if they are not in the Google sheet, leave blank.